 Concentration- to stop wandering and scattering of the mind

-- Stilling the mind -to silence it and
+- Stilling the mind- to silence it &

-- Lastly the Transcendental stage – to reach Super Consciousness and practice of remaining in the Superconsciousness state as much as it is possible.
+- Lastly the Transcendental stage- to reach the stage of Super Consciousness and practice of being in the Super Consciousness state as much as possible.

 Once the senses are in good control, the mind becomes calm.
-No wonder in Bhagwad Geeta, Lord Krishna emphasized great importance of controlling the senses by which the mind’s restlesssnes and agitation could be ceased.
+In Bhagwad Geeta, Lord Krishna emphasized great importance of controlling the senses by which the mind’s restlessness and agitation could be ceased.
 It could then be made to concentrate at one point and that is the point between the two eyebrows, the centre of concentration.